POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cinterpolatorbase-class.md

 ### <a name="parameters"></a>Parametry

 *pInterpolator*<br/>
-Wskaźnik do niestandardowego interpolatora.
+Wskaźnik do niestandardowego interpolka.

-*ps.*<br/>
+*ppHandler*<br/>
-Wyjście.
-Zawiera wskaźnik do wystąpienia CInterpolatorBase, gdy funkcja zwraca.
+Rozdzielczości.
+Zawiera wskaźnik do wystąpienia elementu CInterpolatorBase, gdy funkcja zwraca wartość.

 ### <a name="return-value"></a>Wartość zwracana

-## <a name="cinterpolatorbasegetdependencies"></a><a name="getdependencies"></a>CInterpolatorBase::GetDependencies
+## <a name="cinterpolatorbasegetdependencies"></a><a name="getdependencies"></a> CInterpolatorBase:: getzależności

-Pobiera zależności interpolatora.
+Pobiera zależności interpolacji.

 ```
 IFACEMETHOD(GetDependencies)(